Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 tags: ['frontend', 'coding', 'vue', 'graphql']
 ---

-My first project where I had to use a GraphQL API was in my [quotes database]().
+My first project where I had to use a GraphQL API was in my [quotes database](https://github.com/Dana94/quotes-database).
 The quotes were all set up and I needed a tool to integrate it into my Vue.js project.

+[Vue Apollo](https://apollo.vuejs.org/) is a library that makes it easy to integrate [Apollo](https://www.apollographql.com/) and connect to your API.

-You can do so much more than query for data with Vue Apollo and I urge you to check it out.
+You can do so much more than query for data with Vue Apollo and I recommend you check it out.
 This post is only for querying since this is why I needed it and I found a few "gotchas" along the way that I wanted to clarify.

-[Vue Apollo](https://apollo.vuejs.org/) is a library that makes it easy to integrate [Apollo](https://www.apollographql.com/),

 In this post I'll be using this [Pokemon API](https://graphqlpokemon.favware.tech/).